 You can use these rules all the time, or just fall back on them when you’re in a hurry or don’t know what sort of article to write this time.
 It’s up to you.
 Either way, you’ll have great (and frequently updated) content, and your readers, followers, and fans will love it!

-How do you create content for your newsletter, blog, or social media?
+How do you create content for your marketing campaigns?
 Let us know in the comments below!